bevy-logging/bevy_logging/src/chapter_4.md

 I have not needed fields, until I use them or someone else supplies an example fields are an excercise for the reader.

-To start with lets put a global env filter set all to warn, this can give you useful messages such as a uinode without an appopriate parent node
+To start with let's put a global env filter set all to warn, this can give you useful messages such as a UI-node without an appropriate parent node

 ```rust